Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 This header is used to control the feature switches of Server Torii for the current request.
 The value of this header is a string composed of multiple characters, each representing a feature switch.
 When processing requests, the Server Torii will decide whether to enable or disable certain features based on the value of this header.
+Please ensure that the other configurations for the corresponding features are correctly set in the `Server.yml` configuration.
 This switch control only takes effect for the current request and does not affect settings in the global configuration file.

 The position and meaning of each character are as follows: